 Menus

 It’s a giant list like Sony used to do.
-There is some thought to the menu maybe.
-It seems like the options you would use the most are on the first or second page and more setup technical options are put further down the list.
+There is some thought to the menu, maybe.
+It seems like the options you would use the most are on the first or second page, and more set-up technical options are added to the list.

 They do give you a favorites menu which is mostly fine.
 There really aren’t too many options so it ends up not really being a problem.
 You can adjust mostly what you need from the quick menu page (not customizable for some reason), and then you have your favorites page.
 Typically you don’t need access to more than four or five things at a time anyway.
 It’s a range finder and not really a techy camera so it doesn’t and should be overloaded here.